sf-wdi-14/calculator_lab/README.md

 `git clone` this repo to start the calculator homework.

-You can open `calculator.html` to see the (nonfunctional) calculator page.
+You can open `calculator.html` to see the (non-functional) Calculator Page.
 You're gonna make it work!

 1. `calculator.js` is provided and linked to the page for you, but it's blank,